robotpy/robotpy-cscore/docs/objects.rst

    .. py:method:: MjpegServer.setDefaultCompression(quality: int) -> None
       :module: cscore

-      Set the default compression used for non-MJPEG cameras.
+      Set the default compression used for non-MJPEG sources.
 If not set, 80 is used.
 This function has no effect on MJPEG source cameras; use setCompression() instead to force recompression of MJPEG source images.

       :param quality: JPEG compression quality (0-100)